SomeWeekendReading/someweekendreading.github.io/README.md

 ## License

 The following files, directories, and their contents are copyright by me.
-You may not reuse anything therein without explicit permission:
+You may not reuse anything therein without explicit permission (though admittedly, I'm likely to grant permission):

 * \_data/
 * \_posts/